nuriel77/iri-playbook/docs/post-installation.rst

 The nice thing about ``nbctl`` is that it communicates with IRI to add/remove neighbors and also updates the configuration file.

-Updating the configuration file is important - if you restart IRI it will always start with the neighbors that are in the configuration file only.
+Updating the configuration file is important - if you restart IRI it will always start with the neighbors that are in the configuration file.

 * The script will default to connect to IRI API on ``http://localhost:14265``.
 * If you need to connect to a different endpoint you can provide it via ``-i http://my-node-address:port``.